Ballard lifeguard accused of setting up cellphone to record locker room

 Since the female staff members working at the pool included juveniles, Carlson is under court order not to have any direct or indirect contact with minors except in the presence of a responsible adult, the records say.

-The charging papers filed last week indicate Carlson is charged only with attempted voyeurism because a police forensic examiner was unable to access Carlson’s iPhone, which is locked with a personal identification number:
+The charging papers filed last week indicate Carlson is charged only with attempted voyeurism because a police forensic examiner was unable to access Carlson’s iPhone, which is locked with a personal-identification number:

 “It is unknown what is on that phone,” Senior Deputy Prosecutor Carla Carlstrom wrote in the charging documents.
 “The defendant’s actions have caused great distress to potential victims who may not ever know if they were filmed.”